-Our guide for care and cleaning garden furniture looks at all the different types, from teak wooden dining sets to woven sofas, and explains how to clean them without causing damage.
+Our guide for caring for and cleaning your garden furniture looks at all the different types, from teak wooden dining sets to woven sofas, and explains how to clean them without causing damage.
 We’ve also got some great tips on how to restore garden furniture, whether it’s a rusty wrought iron table or weathered teak chairs.

 Cleaning and preserving wooden garden furniture